Kequc/kequtest/readme.md

 `util.uncache`

 Clear a module from the cache at a specific target, this will force the module to be loaded again when it is imported next.
-Best used so that your loaded module doesn't remain in memory with a mock that you are no longer using.
+Best used so that your module doesn't remain in memory when a mock was used that is no longer there.

-It can also be used any time a loaded module contains side effects.
+It can be used any time a loaded module contains side effects.

 ```javascript
 after(function () {